 Unlike in past years, the All-Star and Rising Star awards will be given out at a separate ceremony in the Marquis Ballroom at 1:15 p.m. on Sunday, just before the bracket unveiling.

-Teams that do not qualify for the playoffs are encouraged to return after lunch on Sunday to play against any other teams they want (or to mix-and-match from across the country) on the playoff questions.
+Teams that do not qualify for the playoffs are encouraged to return after lunch on Sunday to play consolation games on the playoff questions.
 These consolation rounds will be moderated by tournament staff.
-Please note that all students, even alternates or observers, are welcome to take part.
+All players, even alternates or observers, are welcome to take part, and if both teams are amenable, other people such as coaches and spectators may also play.
 Teams that qualify for the playoffs may also join the consolations once they have been eliminated.

 Two kinds of consolation rounds will be offered:

-- Ad hoc matches.
-These involve no commitment, but they will take longer to organize as available teams will be manually paired against each other as rooms, packets, and readers become available.
-If you only want one or two additional games, you should go for this option.
+- Ad hoc matches: These involve no commitment, but they will take longer to organize as available teams will be manually paired against each other as rooms, packets, and readers become available.
+Teams that only want to play one or two additional games should choose this option.
 Teams may also play ad hoc matches after they are eliminated from the playoffs or after their mini-tournament finishes.
 Ad hoc matches will be organized at the consolation desk outside Room A708 after the mini-tournaments have been launched.
-Teams interested in ad hoc matches should show up by 1:55 p.m.
+Teams interested in ad hoc matches should show up by 1:55 p.m..

-If rooms, buzzers, or staff run short, consolation mini-tournaments will be given priority over ad hoc matches.
+If rooms, buzzers, or staff run short, mini-tournaments will be given priority over ad hoc matches.